swico/ebill-swp-api/documents/nwpstatus.md

 Here's a list of all known participating NWPs.

-- Abacus: Ready, waiting for pilot customers
+- Abacus: In beta, ready for additional beta customers
 - Epsitec: In planning
 - InvoCLOUD/Nintu: In production